coMindOrg/federated-averaging-tutorials/federated-keras/README.md

 ## Dependencies

-You will need the custom `federated_averaging_optimizer.py` to be able to run keras.
+You will need the custom `federated_averaging_optimizer.py` to be able to run the keras example.
 You can [find it](https://github.com/coMindOrg/federated-averaging-tutorials/blob/master/federated_averaging_optimizer.py) in this same repository.

 ## Usage